ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-chat-app-using-onnxruntime/_index.md

 ---
-title: Build an Android chat app with ONNX Runtime generate() API
+title: Build an Android chat application with ONNX Runtime API

 minutes_to_complete: 60

-who_is_this_for: This is an intermediate topic for software developers interested in learning how to build an Android chat app with ONNX Runtime and ONNX Runtime Generate() API.
+who_is_this_for: This is an advanced topic for software developers interested in learning how to build an Android chat app with ONNX Runtime and ONNX Runtime Generate() API.

 learning_objectives:
-    - Install the prerequisites for cross-compiling ONNX Runtime for Android.
     - Build ONNX Runtime and ONNX Runtime generate() API for Android.
     - Run the Phi-3 model using ONNX Runtime on an Arm-based smartphone.

 prerequisites:
     - A Windows development machine with at least 16GB of RAM.
-(You should also be able to use Linux or Apple machines, so please replace the paths and commands as appropriate.
-Please note that the operation has not been tested.)
+You should also be able to use Linux or MacOS for the build, but the instructions for it have not been included in this learning path.
-    - An Android phone with at least 8GB of RAM (tested on Samsung Galaxy S24).
+    - An Android phone with at least 8GB of RAM.
+This learning path was tested on Samsung Galaxy S24.

 author_primary: Koki Mitsunami

 ### Tags
-skilllevels: Intermediate
+skilllevels: Advanced
 subjects: ML
 armips:
     - Cortex-A